 |* smaller means less than 50 paid staff.|

 We regularly run training courses in Brighton & Hove that anyone can book onto.
 Please check our list of upcoming courses and make a booking by clicking the Eventbrite link below.
 Payment can be made by PayPal, credit card, cheque or invoice.

 This is a cost-effective way of training between 8 and 16 people in your own venue.
 Two trainers deliver the One in Four session, which lasts 3.5 hours with two short breaks.
-Please contact our office (firstname.lastname@example.org) for available dates or more information.
+Please contact us at firstname.lastname@example.org for a quote, available dates or more information.